jeffwilliams/Torrentflow/README.md

 Appendix A: Installing Dependencies
 -----------------------------------

-To install ruby, g++, make, and libtorrent-rasterbar-dev you should use the package management system of your Linux distribution.
+To install ruby, g++, make, ruby-dev, libasio-dev, and libtorrent-rasterbar-dev you should use the package management system of your Linux distribution.

 To install the rubygems use the gem tool.
 For example to install sinatra, use: